zmkfirmware/zmk/docs/docs/dev-setup.md

 ### Initialize & Update Zephy Workspace

-Since ZMK is build as a Zephyr application, the next step is to use `west` to initialize and update your workspace.
-The ZMK Zephyr application is in the `app/` source directory:
+Since ZMK is built as a Zephyr™ application, the next step is to use `west` to initialize and update your workspace.
+The ZMK Zephyr™ application is in the `app/` source directory:

 #### Initialize West